-1.2 This document was adopted as a Supplementary Planning Document on 30 January 2023, following a meeting of the Executive Committee of Stevenage Borough Council on 18 January 2023.
+1.2 This document was adopted as a Supplementary Planning Document on 30 January 2023, at following a meeting of the Executive Committee of Stevenage Borough Council on XX XXXX\18 January 2023.

-1.3 A draft version of this document was subject to two public consultations between 9 August 2021 and 4 October 2021 and a second from, 19 September to 31 October 2022.
-The consultations were carried out in accordance with the Town and Country Planning (Local Development) (England) Regulations 2004, as well as Stevenage Borough Council's Statement of Community Involvement.
+1.3 A draft version of this document was subject to two public consultations between Image: Hertfordshire LEP 9 August 2021 and 4 October 2021 and a second from, 19 September to 31 October 2022.

+The consultations wereas carried out in accordance with the Town and Country Planning (Local Development) (England) Regulations 2004, as well as Stevenage Borough Council's Statement of Community Involvement.
 A summary of the representations received and the Council's response to these is set out in the Statement of Consultation which accompanies this document.